pimoGit/consistentWebDevResources/README.md

 I would love to put together a good list that could remain essential and very very useful, so not a very long or verbose but a very concise and straight to the point one.

+If you are a beginner this is a post I wrote that could be a good place to kick off: [https://www.simoneicardi.com/hacks-utili-per-junior-developer-e-per-affrontare-al-meglio-un-boot-camp/]

-This is not a list for beginners but a list for who is already a front-end web dev pro and is constantly trying to become a better dev every day, step by step, in both directions, consolidating the base and going forward on the top, learning the new stuff.
+The following is not properly a list for beginners but more a list for who  already is a front-end web dev pro and is constantly trying to become a better dev every day, step by step, in both directions, consolidating the base and going forward on the top, learning the new stuff.

 Here's a nice start.